httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In this case,
 `Digest` MAY be merged into the header section; see {{Section 6.5.1 of SEMANTICS}}.

-When an incremental digest-algorithm is used, the sender and the receiver can dynamically compute a checksum while streaming the content.

 A non-comprehensive set of examples showing the impacts of representation metadata, payload transformations and HTTP methods on `Digest` is provided in {{examples-unsolicited}} and {{examples-solicited}}.